Netflix Inc (NFLX) 2023 Q2 法說會逐字稿

 • Yes, both scale in terms of reach, and the tech capabilities in terms of features aren't sort of a binary condition.
 It's not like you have it -- you don't have it one day and then you suddenly have it the next day.
 So I would say we're just constantly iterating and walking up both of those hills.

 • So scale, I'm pretty impressed with being able to get to 100% quarter-to-quarter growth.
-So that's a good trajectory that feel like puts us in a good place, and that will be better and better every year essentially.
+So that's a good trajectory that I feel like puts us in a good place, and that will be better and better every year essentially.

 • And then the technical features, again, we've got a long list, and it's not as if one day we're magically done.
 But continued progress on what we're doing right now, allows us to sort of move from building the basics into that sort of innovative space that you mentioned before.